 Medicine is one of the many tools your doctor has to treat a health problem.
 Taking medicine as your doctor suggests will improve your health and may prevent future problems.
 If you don't take your medicines properly, you may be putting your health (and perhaps your life) at risk.

 There are many reasons why people have trouble taking their medicine.
 But in most cases, there is something you can do.
 For suggestions on how to work around common problems, see the topic Taking Medicines as Prescribed.

 If you are pregnant, breast-feeding, or trying to get pregnant, talk with your doctor.
 You and your doctor will decide what medicines are safe for you.
 Do not use any medicines unless your doctor says it's okay.

 If you are pregnant, tell your doctor right away.
 Do not take warfarin if you are pregnant.
 Warfarin can cause miscarriage or birth defects.
 You and your doctor will decide what medicines are safe for you during pregnancy.
-Dabigatran and rivaroxaban have a risk of pregnancy-related bleeding.
+Apixaban is not recommended for pregnant women.
+Apixaban, dabigatran, and rivaroxaban have a risk of pregnancy-related bleeding.
 You might take heparin during your pregnancy.
 Heparin has not been shown to affect the fetus.

 If you are not planning on getting pregnant, talk to your doctor about how you can prevent pregnancy.

 For more information, see Pregnancy and the Increased Risk of Developing Blood Clots.